WenChentao/3DeeCellTracker/README.md

   - The codes here have been fixed
 - Add functions for extracting/drawing activities from cell images based on tracked labels
-- Add the function for storing coordinates of tracked cells
+- Add the function for storing coordinates of tracked cells Other critical issues to be solved:
+- Currently, 3DeeCellTracker only works with TensorFlow-gpu 1.x which does not support some latest NVIDIA GPU models using CUDA 11 drivers.
+This issue will be sovled in future versions of 3DeeCellTracker.

 ## Updates: